Smithay/smithay/README.md

 Smithay aims to provide building blocks to create wayland compositors in Rust.
-While not being a full-blown compositor, it'll provide objects and interfaces implementing common functionnalities that pretty much any compositor will need, in a generic fashion.
+While not being a full-blown compositor, it'll provide objects and interfaces implementing common functionalities that pretty much any compositor will need, in a generic fashion.

 Also:

-- **Documented:** Smithay strives to maintain a clear and detailed documentation of its API and its functionnalities.
+- **Documented:** Smithay strives to maintain a clear and detailed documentation of its API and its functionalities.
 Compiled documentations are available on [docs.rs](https://docs.rs/smithay) for released versions, and [here](https://smithay.github.io/smithay) for the master branch.
 - **Safety:** Smithay will target to be safe to use, because Rust.
 - **Modularity:** Smithay is not a framework, and will not be constraining.
 If there is a